Fly Fishing For Beginners: Fly Fishing Instructors Tell You How

 Weights For Fly Fishing

-There are different types of weights but split shots are what the guides use.
+There are different types of weights but split shots are what the guides and experts use.

 These weights will help get your fly down to the fish and are often a must-have in deeper or faster currents.